 Now I’ll be honest.
 We’ve ridden camels in the Wadi Rum desert in Jordan and past the Pyramids of Giza in Egypt, and it’s always been a combination of a thrilling, mesmerizing, and completely awkward experience.
 Riding camels in Morocco was pretty much par for the course.

-Once we got up on our gentle steeds, we embarked on an hour-long trek over the sand dunes towards our home for the night, the Africa Luxury Camp.
+Once we got up on our gentle steeds, we embarked on an hour-long trek over the sand dunes toward our home for the night, the Africa Luxury Camp.
 The ride was mesmerizing.
 There was nothing above us but blue skies and nothing around us but an endless sea of shimmering dunes.

-As the sun dipped toward the horizon we came to the edge of the encampment.
+As the sun dipped toward the horizon, we came to the edge of the encampment.
 We had time to climb the high dunes and catch the sun dipping below the horizon.
-While Christina and I relaxed at the top of the world’s largest sandbox the boys took turns shredding the dunes on sandboards.
+While Christina and I relaxed at the top of the world’s largest sandbox, the boys took turns shredding the dunes on sandboards.
 This was an activity that they fell in love with in Huacachina, Peru, and have enjoyed at Great Sand Dunes NP in Colorado and the Siwa Desert in Egypt.

 After the sun dipped below the horizon, we hurtled ourselves down the dunes to meet back up with our camels for the final trek to our Morocco desert camp.

 Meals and Music in the Sahara

 We arrived at Africa Luxury Camp to an enthusiastic welcome by our Berber hosts.
 Mohammed and Daoud (who had driven the Land Cruiser to the camp separately), showed us our room.
 It was just as beautiful as our camp in the Wadi Rum desert in Jordan but included its own bathroom, a luxury that I could get used to when camping with kids.